newrelic/newrelic-telemetry-sdk-dotnet/src/NewRelic.OpenTelemetry/README.md

   [Batch or Simple exporting processor](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/sdk.md#built-in-span-processors).
 Defaults to the batch exporting processor which is recommended for most use cases.
 * `BatchExportProcessorOptions` (Optional): Configuration options for the batch exporter.
   Only used if ExportProcessorType is set to Batch.

-## Next Steps
-* Review these [Sample Applications](/examples/NewRelic.OpenTelemetry) for guidance on configuration and usage.

-## Troubleshooting

-The [OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-dotnet/tree/master/src/OpenTelemetry) uses `EventSource` for its internal logging, and this package also uses `EventSource` for its internal logging so that all of the relevant logs for troubleshooting your OpenTelemetry setup can be found in one place.
-For more information on how to enable and use this diagnostic logging you can follow the information provided in the [OpenTelemetry Troubleshooting documentation](https://github.com/open-telemetry/opentelemetry-dotnet/tree/master/src/OpenTelemetry#troubleshooting).

 ## References